ziazon/urlinsane/README.md

 Generate and test domain typos and variations to detect and perform typo squatting, URL hijacking, phishing, and corporate espionage.

-## Install
+## Installation

-Create the binary executable with the make command
+Create the binary executable with the make command or [download](https://github.com/rangertaha/urlinsane/releases) one of the pre-built release binaries.

 ```bash
 make
 ```